Why the Technology in 'Rogue One' Is So Old-Fashioned

 We expect certain storytelling forms to pay special attention to setting.
 Historical fiction spends a great deal of energy in recreating the past.
-Fanfiction does something similar for its source material.
+Fan fiction does something similar for its source material.
 Science fiction and fantasy fans expect world-building.
 Rogue One, a combination of all of these forms, does this very well on multiple levels.
 It is, after all, science fiction, and the Star Wars universe has long had a strong fantasy vibe.

-Being a work by other creators in a beloved franchise built by others, the movie is very much like fanfiction.
+Being a work by other creators in a beloved franchise built by others, the movie is very much like fan fiction.
 And given the way the movie’s setting and plot slot into a specific timeline within the Star Wars universe, it’s pretty close to a work of historical fiction.
-Accordingly, we get meticulous recreations of shots, dialogue, plot points, sound tracks, characters, spacecraft, various other technologies, and, famously or notoriously, two actors, one dead, the other aged nearly a half-century past her original performance.
+Accordingly, we get meticulous recreations of shots, dialogue, plot points, sound tracks, characters, spacecraft and various other technologies, and two actors, one dead, the other aged nearly a half-century past her original performance.

 The technological aspect tugged at my mind.
 The presentation of a galactic empire’s tech and infrastructure was staunchly retro, even reactionary.